davidlagorce/RDCO-Triplestores/README.md

             java -server -Xmx4g -Djetty.port=9990 -jar blazegraph.jar

-3. In a browser open:
+3. To query the sparql endpoints, in a browser open:

      **for JenaRDCO_ORDO_8010_collection**